gaia-platform/gaia-docs/articles/gaia-glossary.md

 ### Event (*Rules Engine*)

-Describes input to the system that Gaia uses to fire a rule.
-Events can be generated from incoming sensor data, Database operations (such as a commit), Field updates; pretty much anything that you can attach to a processing action (a rule).
+Describes input to the system that Gaia uses to fire a Rule.
+Events can be generated from incoming sensor data, Database operations (such as a commit), Field updates; pretty much anything that you can attach to a processing action (a Rule).
 Events are defined at the source of the change (a sensor's input stream, a schema entry) and a type of event.
-The event also names a rule that is to be fired when the specific type of event occurs.
+The event also names a Describes input to the system that Gaia uses to fire a Rule.
+Events can be generated from incoming sensor data, Database operations (such as a commit), Field updates; pretty much anything that you can attach to a processing action (a Rule).
+Events are defined at the source of the change (a sensor's input stream, a schema entry) and a type of event.
+The event also names a rRuleule that is to be fired when the specific type of event occurs. that is to be fired when the specific type of event occurs.

 Ex: Database:Insert, Database:Commit, ML:Identified (a pic), (in the schema)Field x:changed, Sensor Y: Output-Available, etc. Events are managed by a subsystem of the Rules Engine.